HippoCampusRobotics/fav_docs/00_main_toc/depth_estimator_example.rst

 Open the Notebook
 #################

 Start VSCode and open the repository's directory.
-Probably VSCode suggests to install the Jupyter extension.
+VSCode probablly suggests to install the Jupyter extension.
 If not, you can install it manually.

 You can then open the file :file:`ekf_example.ipynb` and run the notebook.